Ali Mohamud Mohamed

 Ali Mohamud Mohamed is a Kenyan politician.
-He was part of the Orange Democratic Movement and was elected to represent the Moyale Constituency in the National Assembly of Kenya since the 2007 Kenyan parliamentary election.
-He was elected as the second governor of Marsabit county in the 2017 general elections, on the Jubilee ticket.
+He serves as the current governor of Marsabit County since 2017.
+He was elected governor on a jubilee party ticket.
+He is the Deputy Party Leader of United Democratic Movement that was formed in 2023.
+He previously was part of the Orange Democratic Movement and was duly elected to represent Moyale Constituency in the National Assembly of Kenya 2007 Kenyan parliamentary election.